Current Members

 - Adjunct Professor at the Geomatics Engineering Department, Schulich School of Engineering, University of Calgary

-Dr. Mingke (Erin) Li joined the UbiSensing & AI Research Lab in 2024.
-She earned her Ph.D. in Geomatics Engineering from the University of Calgary, where her doctoral research focused on topographical and hydrological modeling within Hexagonal Discrete Global Grid Systems (DGGS).
-This work, funded by Natural Resources Canada and the DOTS (From Earth Observation to Business Intelligence Services) program, contributed to bridging the gap between the existing DGGS implementations and DGGS-driven decision-making in the real world.
+Dr. Mingke Erin Li joined the UbiSensing & AI Research Lab in 2024.
+She earned her Ph.D. in Geomatics Engineering from the University of Calgary, where her doctoral research focused on topographic and hydrological modeling using Hexagonal Discrete Global Grid Systems (DGGS).
+Supported by Natural Resources Canada and the DOTS (From Earth Observation to Business Intelligence Services) program, her work helped bridge the gap between DGGS methodologies and real-world decision-making applications.

-Before joining the UbiSensing & AI Research Lab, Dr. Li gained experience through a research internship at the Canada Centre for Mapping and Earth Observation, Natural Resources Canada and as a Geospatial Scientist in the R&D group at the Geosapiens Inc. Her past research addressed complex spatial challenges posed by natural phenomena, aiming to develop innovative solutions that benefit communities and ecosystems.
-Dr. Li’s long-term research vision is to advance the development of a Digital Earth framework powered by DGGS.
-This framework seeks to significantly improve how citizens, experts, and decision-makers approach diverse spatial questions, ranging from everyday challenges to critical environmental and societal issues.
+Before joining the UbiSensing & AI Research Lab, Dr. Li gained research experience at the Canada Centre for Mapping and Earth Observation, Natural Resources Canada, and worked as a Geospatial Scientist in the R&D group at Geosapiens Inc. Her research has addressed complex spatial challenges related to natural phenomena, with a focus on developing scalable and practical solutions for environmental and socio-environmental systems.
+Her long-term vision is to advance a DGGS-powered Digital Earth that enables AI-driven, multi-scale geospatial analysis and supports more informed decision-making across environmental and societal domains .

-For more of my research blogs and the complete publication list, check my personal webpage: https://erin-1919.github.io/
+For more of Dr. Li’s research blogs and the complete publication list, check her personal webpage.

 Mahnoush Mohammadi Jahromi is a dedicated researcher and Ph.D. candidate (2019 - Present) at the UbiSensing & AI Research Lab.
 She is currently studying the impact of workplace environments on workers’ health by developing an IoT-based system that integrates biometric data with both static and dynamic geospatial contextual workplace information to provide a new approach for workplace fatigue monitoring.
 By leveraging artificial intelligence (AI) and deep learning algorithms, her work aims to enhance worker safety and well-being through real-time health monitoring and proactive identification of workplace hazards.